 Wow…what a fantastic experience it was going to the Art Show…..Congratulations to all involved, it was magical to see such beautiful, imaginative and colourful artwork which can only be a reflection of the dedication and inspiration shown by the caring teachers in an environment that is full of growth and encouragement.

 Thank-you for making our world a more colourful one!

-Also unfurled by Jason Smith were the framed art work pieces produced with the involvement of every child in each Level within the school.
+Also unfurled on the evening were the framed art work pieces produced with the involvement of every child in each Level within the school.
 These were successfully sold during the Silent Auction and now adorn the walls of four lucky homes.

 ‘The Art Show is a celebration of our student’s artistic journey.